mrkn/kernel_let/README.md

-# Kenrel#let
+# Kernel#let

-This provids Kernel#let to bind name and variable pairs the given hash parameter as block-local variables.
+This provids `Kernel#let` to bind name and variable pairs the given hash parameter as block-local variables.

 ## Installation